gregburman/playing-with-events/README.md

 Toy project for testing background activity event filter.
 Based on Tkinter, the only dependency is numpy.

+A demonstration is shown in demo.mp4.
+Note that the outputs are as follows:

+- top left: noise event stream
+- top right: Signal (S) stream
+- bottom left: combined stream
+- bottom right: combined stream with noise filter applied.

 ## Running

 Run the following source file: